b0bh00d/multipart-backup/README.md

 * `-s START` `--start START`
 Index of the part to start with when writing to the destination.
 The part is still written to the correct point on the drive as though restoration started with the first part.
 Useful to resume a restoration that has been stopped partway through.

+* `-f PASSPHRASE` `--fernet PASSPHRASE`
+Restore a snapshot previously encrypted using Fernet.
+This option is required if you point the program at a snapshot folder that has detectable encrypted parts.

+* `-c PASSPHRASE` `--clarify PASSPHRASE`
+Restore a snapshot previously obfuscated.<br><br>
+This option is _not_ required if you point the program at a snapshot folder that has detectable obfuscated parts.
+Providing the passphrase will restore the partition to a state identical to a regular backup.
+However, if you point the program at an obfuscated folder _without_ providing a passphrase, the program will "restore" the obfuscated binary data to the partition as-is without warning or complaint.
+Your partition will not be directly usable (or even perhaps accessible).
+See the code for the `Recast.obfuscate()` method for a more detailed description about this tactic.

 * `-u` `--uuid`
 Specifies that destination is a partition UUID rather than a file or device identifier.